 Bath oil is probably the easiest DIY bath product to make.
-It literally takes minutes to make and can create a moisturizing, relaxing bath experience.
+It literally only takes a few minutes and can help create a moisturizing, relaxing bath experience.

 Bath oil is able to penetrate deep into the skin tissue and deeply moisturize the skin.
 Also, bath oil allows you to add essential oils to the bath.

 You never want to add essential oils directly to the bath without mixing with a carrier oil first.
 The essential oil will stay on the surface of the water and can burn/irritate your skin.

 By adding essential oils to your bath oil you can experience the therapeutic benefits of the essential oils as well as the moisturizing benefits of the carrier oil.